Orchard Real Estate Review: A Good Way to Buy and Sell?

 Is the Orchard Cash Offer legit?

 Yes, Orchard partners with iBuyers like Offerpad, Opendoor, and Homeward, as well as its network of local investors, to give you multiple cash offers to choose from.
-The Cash Offer + Upside option is up to 84% of your home’s value, and you’ll get additional proceeds when the home sells.
+The Cash Offer + Upside option provides an initial cash offer, plus any additional proceeds above the cash offer amount following an open market sale (minus program fees and selling costs).

 Does Orchard work with agents?